How and why was Wrangell-St. Elias National Park & Preserve made?

-Are dogs allowed on the trails?
+Are dogs allowed on trails in the park?

 Dogs are allowed on trails within the park.
 It is the owner's responsibility to maintain control over the dogs.
 Keep in mind that a dog running loose might bring an unwanted surprise, in the form of abearor even amoose, back to the master.
 Dogs are also allowed in the backcountry.

-Will we see the Northern Lights?
+Will we see the Northern Lights (Aurora Borealis)?

 An auroral display might be observed from dusk until dawn as long as it is dark, which excludes Alaskan summer nights.
 The best time to view them is between midnight and 2 am, from September - April.
-Click here for tonight's aurora forecast.

 Can I collect rock and fossil specimens and pan for gold in the park?